-Once FEMA makes an award, the applicable DHS Standard Administrative Terms and Conditions will be in effect.
+The applicable DHS Standard Administrative Terms and Conditions will be those in effect at the time in which the award was made.

 Before accepting the award, the AOR should carefully read the award package for instructions on administering the grant award and the terms and conditions associated with responsibilities under Federal Awards.
 Recipients must accept all conditions in this NOFO as well as any Special Terms and Conditions in the Notice of Award to receive an award under this program.